 As part of my MSP work, we wanted to create a turn-key digital signage solution for our customers.
 The task of developing the player/client software and creating a portable "just plug it in"-solution was given to me.

-I wrote several helper applications in C++ for interacting with the OS (updating Wi-Fi settings, fetching MAC/IP address), providing a stable per-millisecond tick source to info-beamer (used for creating animations), downloading resources and the player/client setup manifest, performing automatic updates of the system software, performing system recovery (which wipes and re-downloads the entire system software package in the event that the main software no longer starts).
+I wrote several helper applications in C++ for interacting with the OS (updating Wi-Fi settings, fetching MAC/IP address), providing a stable per-millisecond tick source to info-beamer (used for creating animations), downloading resources and the player/client setup manifest, performing secure automatic updates of the system software, performing system recovery (wipe the slate clean, download and redeploy the entire system software package in the event that the main software no longer starts).

-Today I probably would have written all the software in Rust, due to the strong safety features of the language and large ecosystem of crates.
-I've never had any memory management-related production failures in the C++ software I've written, though 😉
+Today I probably would have written all the software in Rust, due to the strong safety features of the language and the large ecosystem around it.

 I started learning about and using Linux in 2011.
 I've created and maintaned web servers, email servers, game servers and partially-automated shared hosting environments (bash scripts for automated setup of PHP pools, nginx servers, vsFTPd sites, mailboxes, etc).
 I also have experience with solutions such as Plesk, but still find the experience of doing the same from scratch valuable.

 I don't use Linux as a desktop operating system, due to the lack of support for several applications I use on a daily basis.
 Though, I find it very handy when performing hard drive recovery, gathering information from computers and for running servers.

-When it comes to Windows Server, I've worked extensively with Active Directory (AD DS, AD CS), Network Policy Server, Routing and Remote Access, File and Sharing Services (and DFS), Group Policies and security hardening through GPO and registry tweaks.
+I've worked extensively with Windows Server, especially Active Directory (AD DS, AD CS), Network Policy Server, Routing and Remote Access, File and Sharing Services (and DFS), Group Policies and security hardening through policies and registry tweaks.